-Not feeling the brighter Santa Cruz curacao blue as your color?
+Not feeling the brighter Heckler curacao blue as your color?
 You will be able to still channel your inner Man in

 the traditional Black color shown as the R AM above.
-Purchase info for the Santa Cruz Heckler R AM Complete Bike..
-Get out and Heckle All Things Trail!
+Purchase info for the Santa Cruz R AM Complete Bike..
+Get out and Heckler All Things Trail!

-This newest geometry design is based on a 544.4mm axle to crown:
+This newest Heckler geometry design is based on a 544.4mm axle to crown:

-This new geo was actually brought directly over from the extremely popular Santa Cruz Bronson 650B.
+This new geo was actually brought directly over from the extremely popular Bronson 650b.

 • The frame weight with Fox shock: 6.76 lb (3.07 kg) for Medium.